MedSkillBuilder Logo

 Multimeter Quiz

-Test your understanding of basic multimeter use, including voltage, resistance, continuity, safety, and beginner troubleshooting.
+Test your understanding of basic multimeter use, including voltage, resistance, continuity, safety, meter leads, AC/DC settings, and beginner troubleshooting.

-Choose the best answer for each question, then submit your quiz to see your score.
+Choose the best answer for each question, then submit your quiz to see your score and review cues.

 1. What does a multimeter measure?